 D — F

-deep fry — cooking food submersed in hot oil
+deep fry — cooking food submerged in hot oil

 dice — cut food into small cubes

-dollop — a dob of soft food, e.g. a small amount of yoghurt, whipped cream, or mashed potatoes that has been formed into a roundish shape
+dollop — a dob of soft food, e.g. a small amount of yogurt, whipped cream, or mashed potatoes, that has been formed into a roundish shape

 entree — a light serving of food served prior to the main course

 fillets — cuts of meat, chicken, or fish sliced from the bone.

 glaze — adding a gloss by brushing with egg and milk or sugar and water